 Language: At this time we only offer English versions of the ceremony, with limited Spanish performed phonetically.

-Fees: You understand your final payment is due 1 day prior to my date.
+Fees: You understand your final payment is due one week prior to your date.
 This is a hard and fast provision.
 Cash, Check, Credit Card.

 Delays: You must have ceremony start within 45 minutes of your scheduled time in order to accommodate officiants schedule.